This post may contain affiliate links. Please read our disclosure policy.

 - Prepare a piece of greased wax paper and set it aside.

-- Add the marshmallows and butter to a microwave safe dish.
+- Add the marshmallows and butter to a large microwave-safe dish.
 Microwave for 2 minutes.
 Stir and heat for 2 more minutes.

 - Working quickly add the green coloring and extracts.
 Stir, then add the cornflakes.
-Stir until evenly coated.
+Mix until evenly coated.

 - Scoop a spoonful of the mixture and drop it in clumps on the wax paper.
 To make a wreath shape lightly grease your fingers and form a hole in the center of each clump.
 Add several red hots to the newly shaped wreath.